Richard Paul Matsch: Federal judicial service

 Matsch was nominated by President Richard Nixon on January 31, 1974, to a seat on the United States District Court for the District of Colorado vacated by Judge Olin Hatfield Chilson.
 He was confirmed by the United States Senate on March 1, 1974, and received his commission on March 8, 1974.
 He served as Chief Judge from 1994 to 2000.
 He assumed senior status on July 1, 2003.

 Notable cases

+In 1987, Matsch presided over the trials of two members of The Order, neo-Nazi terrorists who assassinated radio host Alan Berg in 1984.
+He handed down 150-year sentences to both defendants.

-Matsch presided over the trial of Oklahoma City bombing defendants Timothy McVeigh and Terry Nichols.
+Matsch presided over the trials of Oklahoma City bombing defendants Timothy McVeigh and Terry Nichols.
+The case was moved to Colorado from Oklahoma after a change of venue.

-Matsch was also judge in a lawsuit (Phillips et al. vs. Lucky Gunner) in Denver where Sandy and Lonnie Phillips, whose daughter, Jessica Ghawi, was one of 12 people killed in the 2012 Aurora, Colorado shooting.
+Matsch was also the judge in a lawsuit (Phillips et al. vs. Lucky Gunner) in Denver where Sandy and Lonnie Phillips, whose daughter, Jessica Ghawi, was one of 12 people killed in the 2012 Aurora, Colorado, shooting.
 Matsch dismissed the case and ordered that Sandy and Lonnie Phillips pay $220,000 in legal costs.

+Personal life

+In 1958, Matsch married Elizabeth Murdock (1930–2017), an educator; the couple had four daughters and a son.
+In 1992, one of their daughters died after falling into a fumarole at Hawaiʻi Volcanoes National Park.

+In 1989, Matsch and his wife moved from the Denver area to a ranch in Boulder County, Colorado.
+He was known for wearing cowboy boots with his robes.

+Richard Matsch died in Louisville, Colorado, on May 26, 2019, at the age of 88.